ISACA: Certifications

 The CSX-P, ISACA's first cybersecurity certification, was introduced in the summer of 2015.
 It is one of the few certifications that require the individual to work in a live environment, with real problems, to obtain a certification.
 Specifically, the exam puts test takers in a live network with a real incident taking place.
 The student's efforts to respond to the incident and fix the problem results in the type of score awarded.

+AAIA was introduced in 2025 for experienced, certified IT auditors and focuses on AI risk, assurance and audit frameworks.

+AAISM was introduced in 2025 for experienced IT professionals to address AI-specific threats.